 The Problem with Low-Fat Salad Toppers

-If you’re adding a low-fat dressing to a bowl of leafy greens and veggies and calling that a salad, you’re not absorbing all of the nutrients from the salad and you’re missing out on a lot of flavor.
+If you’re adding a low-fat dressing to a bowl of leafy greens and veggies and calling that a salad, you’re not absorbing all of the nutrients from the salad and you’re missing out on a lot of flavors.

 Vitamins A, D, E, and K are classified as fat-soluble vitamins because they are best absorbed when eaten with fat.
 Eating a few veggies with low-fat dressing does not do the trick.
 However, if you take that bowl of veggies and add high-fat ingredients, you’ve got a delicious, nutrient-rich meal that will keep you full for hours.